 Jill is an Assistant Professor in the GSU Photo Program.
-This fall, Jill will be teaching the Interdisciplinary Graduate Theory Seminar and the Graduate Critique courses.
+Jill teaches a variety of courses, most recently: Senior BFA Portfolio Seminar, Junior BFA Directed Study Seminar, Film & Darkroom, Interdisciplinary Graduate Theory Seminar and Graduate Critique and Thesis courses.

-Jill has presented at conferences such as the Society for Photographic Education (SPE), the American Society of Criminology and the American Philosophical Association.
-She recently completed the School of Criticism and Theory (SCT) at Cornell University on the subject of Literature and Photography.
-She has attended several residencies, including SOMA in Mexico City, which focused on Residue and Appropriation.
+Jill has presented at conferences such as the Association for the Study of the Arts of the Present at University of Maryland/John Hopkins, The Southeastern American Studies Association at Emory University, The Society for Photographic Education (SPE) hosted by University of Houston and MICA in Baltimore, the American Society of Criminology and the American Philosophical Association.
+She recently completed the School of Criticism and Theory (SCT) at Cornell University and The Birkbeck Summer Theory Institute at the University of London.
+She has attended several residencies, including SOMA in Mexico City and Hambidge in Georgia.
 Selected solo shows include the Museum of Contemporary Art Chicago, the Museum of Contemporary Art Georgia and Institute 193.
-She has continually shown in group exhibitions around the country, including recent exhibitions at Harvard University, the Santa Barbara Museum of Art and an upcoming group show at the Zuckerman Museum of Art.
+She has continually shown in group exhibitions around the country, including recent exhibitions at Harvard University, the Santa Barbara Museum of Art and a recent group show at the Zuckerman Museum of Art.

 Interview: HAF NY